 How long does a period last?

-About 3 to 7 days.
-There is a small amount of blood at first and getting heavier for the first few days and then less blood until it stops.
+A period typically lasts for 3-7 days, what is normal varies from person to person.
+A period may start with a small amount of period blood, then get heavier for a couple of days and then less heavy until it stops.
 Sometimes the blood is a rusty colour and quite watery and sometimes it can be dark red and thicker.
-Only a small amount of blood, barely an eggcup full, is lost and the rest is tissue cells from the lining of the uterus totalling between one half and one whole cupful of liquid over the whole period.
+Only a small amount of actual blood, barely an eggcup full, is lost and the rest is tissue cells from the lining of the uterus.

 How often will I have my period?

-About once a month.
-The days between the first days of your bleed to the first day of the next month are known as the Menstrual Cycle.
-It can be as little as 21 days or as long as 35 days between bleeding and it can change month to month.
+A period happens around once a month.
+The number of days between the first day of your period to the first day of the next period of the next month are known as the menstrual cycle.
+The length of the menstrual cycle varies from person to person, and can last as little as 21 days or as long as 35 days.
+There can also be some variation in the length of the menstrual cycle from month to month.
+When you first start menstruating, periods are more likely to be irregular as your body is starting out.

 How will I feel during my periods?

-The bleeding does not hurt at all.
-Some girls do get cramps that can be felt in the legs, lower back and tummy.
+Period blood coming out of the womb through the vagin does not hurt.
+However, cramps are a common symptom during menstruation which may be felt in the legs, lower back or tummy.
 This cramping is usually caused by your body’s response to a hormone called prostaglandin, which cause the muscles in the uterus to contract.
 The same hormone can also cause you to get a headache before your period.
 Over the counter pain relievers will help if the pain prevents you from doing your usual activities.
 Putting a hot water bottle or wheat bag on your tummy may help to ease the cramps.
-It may only last a few days, but if it is so painful that it stops you from doing the things you would normally do, go and speak to your parents or teacher about it.
+It may only last a few days, but if it is so painful that it stops you from doing the things you would normally do, go and speak to your trusted parent, guardian or doctor about it.

 Will other people know that I have my period?